wilsonliaows/docs/developing-connectors/sdk/data-format/xml-format.md

 ]
 ```

-Notice that all elements immediately under the `<control>` element are primitive types, containing only a value and optionally, attributes.
+Notice that all elements immediately under the `<control>` element are primitive types.
+Each of these elements contain only a value and optionally, attributes.

 Now, we know how to define values for primitive XML elements.
 What about XML attributes?
 Let's look at the `<content>` element in the XML body to see how it's done.